 An initial study area in an APEX analysis consists of a set of basic geographic units called sectors, typically defined as census tracts (see nomenclature definitions in Section 1.2).
 The user provides the geographic center (latitude/longitude) and radius of the study area.
 APEX contains a database with the nominal locations of every census tract in the U.S. Each tract is assigned a single point as its location, as determined by the U.S. Census Bureau.
 APEX calculates the distances to the center of the study area of all the sectors included in the sector location database, and then selects the sectors within the radius of the study area.
-One can also provide a list of counties or census tracts as part of the specification of the initial study area.
 APEX then maps the user-provided Air District Location and Meteorology Zone Location data to the selected sectors.
 The sectors identified as having acceptable air and meteorological data within the radius of the study area are selected to comprise a final study area for the APEX simulation analysis.
 This final study area determines the population make-up of the simulated persons (profiles) to be modeled.